Skip to content

 Enough Waste: Sustainable Alternatives for Your Bathroom

-We see it clearly, just like NABU: "Valuable wood should be responsibly used for durable goods, not for short-lived products like hygiene papers and packaging."
-The environmental impact of toilet paper is significant and diverse.
-The production process requires huge amounts of water and energy, and millions of trees are cut down annually to meet global demand.
-These practices contribute to deforestation, CO2 release, and climate change.
+We see it exactly like Germany's NABU: „Valuable wood should be used responsibly – for nature and for people – primarily for long-lasting goods, not short-lived products like tissue paper and packaging.”
+Toilet paper's environmental impact is huge and wide-ranging.
+Production demands vast amounts of water and energy, and every year millions of trees are felled to meet global demand.
+These practices drive deforestation, release CO2 and accelerate climate change.

-Given these challenges, it’s urgent to think about more sustainable alternatives.
-It’s up to us to make conscious choices and promote eco-friendlier alternatives to ensure the future of our planet.
+Faced with all this, it's high time to think about more sustainable alternatives.
+It's on us to make conscious choices and back greener options, to secure our planet's future.

-But when it comes to longevity and toilet paper consumption, a butt shower or bidet truly shines.
-Unlike toilet paper, it’s not destined for the trash, and using it can reduce toilet paper consumption by up to 100%.
+When it comes to longevity and cutting toilet paper use, the real winner is our butt shower.
+Unlike toilet paper, it isn't made for the bin, and it can cut toilet paper use by up to 100%.

-By rethinking our hygiene routines and switching to more sustainable alternatives, we can make a significant contribution to environmental protection.
-Choosing a butt shower is a step toward a greener, more sustainable future – for us and for the generations to come.
+By rethinking our hygiene routines and switching to more sustainable alternatives, we can make a real difference for the environment.
+Choosing the butt shower is a step toward a greener, more sustainable future – for us and the generations to come.

 KEEP IT CLEAN